Daniel 7

 The question is: “who is the beast?”
 Could it be one of the others mentioned in Verses 3 to 8, with the “fourth” being the most likely?
 The Commentary rightly declares: “Was slain . . . represents the end of the system, or organization, symbolized by the horn.”
 [30] If we are willing to accept that statement, it rules out the lion, bear, leopard and even the “fourth beast.”
 Therefore, this “beast” must be the fully developed form of the “little horn” power.

-Then John concludes with the “body” of the “beast” power being “destroyed, and given to the burning flame.”
+Then Daniel concludes with the “body” of the “beast” power being “destroyed, and given to the burning flame.”
 Is that the post millennial “lake of fire” depicted in Revelation 20:14, 15?
 Before deciding, wait until our study reaches Revelation 6, 17, 18 and 19 that provide much evidence for the answer to that question.

 Verse 12: As concerning the rest of the beasts, they had their dominion taken away: yet their lives were prolonged for a season and time.